 - Confirm your Medicare eligibility — You need both Part A and Part B

-- Compare plans in your area — Use a licensed agent or Medicare.gov to search plans with flex card benefits
+- Compare plans in your area — Use a licensed agent or Medicare.gov to search plans that offer flex card benefits in your zip code

-- Enroll during a valid enrollment period — AEP (Oct 15–Dec 7) or a qualifying Special Enrollment Period
+- Enroll during a valid enrollment period — AEP (Oct 15–Dec 7), ICEP (Initial Coverage Election Period), or a qualifying Special Enrollment Period

 Frequently Asked Questions